Margery0011/En2Hugo/README.md

 - "-f[1-9]" means usc the No.n column , in this Unit test file , you should use -f2 to pick the second column.
 - `git clone` the test file expres.anal.csv。

+## Known Issues

+If you want to do this conversion successfully, you should know the right column to use -f[n].

+# Histogram.py

+## Usage

+`python3 histogram.py [-f][0-9] [file]`

+## Description

+- Creates a histogram as a png from a csv file using the specified column in a tab delimited file.
+- "-f[n] means you should the nth column to draw this histogram.
+- The test file is "addresses.csv" and the histogram obtained is "histogram.png"

+## Know Issues

+none